David Ortiz: Family

+Ortiz and his ex-wife, Tiffany, have three children.
+He also has a son, David Andres (also known as David Ortiz Jr.), with Fary Almanzar, who lives in the Dominican Republic.
+Ortiz and Tiffany finalized their divorce in 2023.

+Ortiz proposed to his girlfriend Maria Yeribel in March 2025.
+The couple have a son named Diego, who was born in 2024.

-Ortiz's daughter Alex, who professionally goes by "Alex Veda" (her first and middle names) to distinguish herself from her famous father, will graduate from Berklee College of Music in Boston in 2023.
-She sang the national anthem before the 2016 Red Sox home opener on April 11, 2016 and did the same before her father was inducted into the National Baseball Hall of Fame in the 2022 induction ceremony on July 24, 2022.
-His son D'Angelo played baseball at Westminster Christian School in Palmetto Bay, Florida and graduated in 2022.
-As of summer 2022, he plays for the Brockton Rox of New England's Futures Collegiate Baseball League.
-Also on the team are Pedro Martinez Jr., Manny Ramirez Jr., Kade Foulke, and Jaden Sheffield; the sons of former major leaguers Pedro Martinez, Manny Ramirez, Keith Foulke (all teammates of Ortiz on the Red Sox), and Gary Sheffield, respectively.
-D'Angelo is an incoming freshman at Miami Dade College in fall 2022.
+Ortiz's daughter Alex graduated from Berklee College of Music in Boston in 2023.
+She sang the national anthem before the 2016 Red Sox home opener on April 11, 2016, and she did the same before her father was inducted into the National Baseball Hall of Fame in the 2022 induction ceremony on July 24, 2022.
+His son D'Angelo played baseball at Westminster Christian School in Palmetto Bay, Florida, and he graduated in 2022.
+After playing baseball at Miami Dade College, D'Angelo was drafted by the Red Sox in the 19th round of the 2024 Major League Baseball draft.
+In August 2024, David Jr. was signed as an international free agent by the Texas Rangers.